 Describe here the result of environmental and social screening and recommend what the IEs needs to do.
 Highly recommend that they submit the screening report for review regarding the categorization

-(i) Does the subproject eligible for financing.
-Please provide explanation.
+- (i) Does the subproject eligible for financing/guaranteed?
+Please provide explanation. - (ii) Determine the subproject category - (iii) Determine the specific safeguards instruments to be prepared for the subproject

-(ii) Determination of subproject category?

-(iii) Determine specific safeguard instrument/s to be prepared for the subproject;
+Date

 Verified and Screened by